Checkpoints

 The parameters for the item of work are as follows.
 Location: the hotel.
 Checkpoint Type: VIP Rooms.
 Checklist: VIP Room Cleaning Daily.
 Team: Cleaners.
 Schedule: daily.
 Enforce sequence: yes.

-Each morning the cleaning team will be presented with the VIP Rooms work item on the CWM app/Memo.
+Each morning the cleaning team will be presented with the VIP Rooms work item on the Checkit App/Memo.
 Initially the work is listed as Up next but by 8.00 AM it is Due.
 When a cleaner taps on the job in the list, Checkit lists each of the VIP rooms to be visited: when a cleaner taps on one of the rooms in the list, Checkit prompts the cleaner to scan the room QR code.
 If the QR code scanned matches the QR code Checkit has been given for that room, the Checklist called VIP Room Cleaning Daily is loaded for the cleaner to complete.
 When each room is completed the corresponding items in the list presented by Checkit are presented in light grey giving a visual indication of the rooms complete and the rooms still to do.

 The hotel has 70 standard rooms in all.
 The booking system is set up to allocate particular rooms to be available for early check-in for guests who want to arrive before 10.00 AM.
 To help with this 10 of the Checkpoints have a Visit Order specified (from 1 to10) and in the work item the 'enforce sequence' option is selected so that when Checkit presents the work to the cleaning team, it presents these 10 rooms first and does not allow the cleaners to select other rooms until they are done.